griffinwoj/Readme-Gen/README.md

 # Description

-This is a command-line application that generates a README.md file for your project based on your inputs.
-It uses Node.js and the Inquirer package to prompt the user for information about their project repository, and then creates a high-quality, professional README.md file with the provided information.
+Based on your inputs, this command-line program creates a README.md file for your project.
+It asks the user questions about their project repository using Node.js and the Inquirer module, gathers the answers, and then uses them to produce a polished, expert README.md file.

 Table of Contents
 Installation